rpdelaney-archive/iris-setup/PLAN.md

 1. [ ] Mouse sensitivity, keyboard repeat rate etc using `xorg-xset`
 1. [ ] Multi-head display configuration using [arandr](https://wiki.archlinux.org/index.php/Multihead#Configuration_using_arandr)

+## Decisions

+1. [ ] BIOS: coreboot or libreboot?
+(Is this hardware even supported by either?)
+1. [ ] Filesystem: autodefrag or no autodefrag?
+1. [ ] Shell: bash or zsh?
+1. [ ] Terminal emulator: i3-gaps or sway?
+1. [ ] cli file manager: ranger or vifm?
+1. [ ] Screenshots: scrot or flameshot?
+1. [ ] Launcher: dmenu or rofi?
+1. [ ] Backlight control: xbacklight or light?
+1. [ ] Status bar: i3blocks or polybar?

 ## "Nice to have"s

 This stuff is out of scope for this execution plan.